dkorunic/axfr2hosts/README.md

 ## About

-axfr2hosts is a tool meant to do a [DNS zone transfer](https://en.wikipedia.org/wiki/DNS_zone_transfer) in a form of AXFR transaction of one or more zones towards a single DNS server and convert received A and CNAME records from a requested zones into a Unix [hosts file](<https://en.wikipedia.org/wiki/Hosts_(file)>) for a sysops use, for instance when DNS server is [otherwise unreachable](https://blog.cloudflare.com/october-2021-facebook-outage/) and/or down.
+axfr2hosts is a tool meant to do a [DNS zone transfer](https://en.wikipedia.org/wiki/DNS_zone_transfer) in a form of AXFR transaction of one or more zones towards a single DNS server and convert received A and CNAME records from a requested zones into a Un*x [hosts file](<https://en.wikipedia.org/wiki/Hosts_(file)>) for a sysops use, for instance when DNS server is [otherwise unreachable](https://blog.cloudflare.com/october-2021-facebook-outage/) and/or down.

 By default hosts entries will be sorted its IP as a key and under each entry individual FQDNs will be sorted alphabetically.

-If needed, axfr2hosts can also read and parse local RFC 1035 zones (for instance Bind9 zone files) and process A and CNAME records into a hosts file as described above.
+If needed, axfr2hosts can also read and parse local RFC 1035 zones (for instance Bind 9 zone files) and process A and CNAME records into a hosts file as described above so that a zone transfer is not needed.

 ## Requirements

+Either of:

-Ability to do AXFR, usually permitted with `allow-transfer` in Bind 9 or with `allow-axfr-ips` in PowerDNS.
+  * Ability to do a full zone transfer (AXFR), usually permitted with `allow-transfer` in [Bind 9](https://www.isc.org/bind/) or with `allow-axfr-ips` in [PowerDNS](https://www.powerdns.com/),
+  * Permissions to read RFC 1035 zone files locally.

 ## Installation